nanograv/pulsar_timing_school/README.md

 ## Literature

-Here we store several important papers in several different areas of pulsar timing data analysis.
+Here we list several important papers in several different areas of pulsar timing data analysis.
 While this list is by no means exhaustive it gives a very good introduction to several areas of pulsar data analysis and modeling.
 The reading lists have been broken into broad topics:

 ### 1. Ph.D theses on gravitational wave and pulsar data analysis